Floorp-Projects/Floorp/browser/components/urlbar/docs/firefox-suggest-telemetry.rst

   at all.
 If the user is in the control branch, the event is recorded the first time they would have triggered a best match.
 (Users in the control branch cannot "disable" best match since the feature is totally hidden from them.)
+  NOTE: The "Top pick" checkbox, which allowed the user to disable best batch, was removed in 120.
 :experimentType = "modal":
   If the user is in a treatment branch, the event is recorded when they are shown an opt-in modal.
 If the user is in the control branch, the event is